 Just as a factory worker risks injury by working in the same position all day in a factory, you risk injury by sleeping in the same position all night.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Your body likes variety,” says Andrew Bang, DC.
-“For example, if you doze off while you’re on your back, you can switch from one side to the other during the night.”
+“Your body likes variety,” says chiropractor Andrew Bang, DC.
+“For example, if you doze off while you’re on your back, you should switch from one side to the other during the night.”